 An app is required to read NFC tags on the iPhone.
 This is different than Android which has native functionality in the operating system that when it encounters certain types NDEF records, it will perform their natural action on the phone.
 For example, a website record will open the url in the browser.
 This is likely something Apple will change in the future to improve the user experience.
 For now, you will need to use the GoToTags iPhone App.

-Does it support NDEF?
+Does iOS 11 support NDEF?

 Yes, but not completely.
 There is base level support for NDEF messages and records, but no typed classes for NDEF record (uri, text, contact, mime…).
 It’s easy to write those record subclasses so this isn’t concerning.
 GoToTags has a free iPhone app, and if there are any missing gaps in the SDK we will fill those in.
-We already have a complete NFC/NDEF SDK for .NET Windows so it’s easy for us.

 Which NFC chip types are supported?